flix/flix/docs/PROJECTS.md

 This project aims to explore different strategies for code formatters and experiment with the implementation of such formatters.
 This project is genuinely part art and part science.

-The project offers the opportunity to read research papers, work on language design, and work on a real-world programming language developed at Aarhus University and by a community of open-source contributors (see www.flix.dev).

-## Sub-Typing and Sub-Effecting

-A type system characterizes the values of an expression, whereas an effect system characterizes the computational side effects of an expression.
-Programming languages with subtyping allow a more specific type to be used where a less precise type is required (e.g., passing a Student object where a Person object is expected).
-Similarly, sub-effecting allows a function with a more specific effect to be passed where a less precise effect is expected.

-This project aims to explore different strategies for designing and implementing sub-effecting in a programming language focusing on type and effect inference.

 The project offers the opportunity to read research papers, work on language design, and work on a real-world programming language developed at Aarhus